-- 13.1 The Federation uses the program CPOMs to record all concerns.
-They should together provide an accurate factual account of the concern and action taken by the school. - 13.2 The completed forms/records will be kept for the duration of the child's school career and where a child changes school the forms/records will be forwarded to the Link Teacher at the receiving school.
-The Federation will retain a receipt for the records signed by the receiving school. - 13.3 The information contained will be regarded as confidential.
+- 13.1 All concern forms/body maps chronology documents should be signed and dated.
+They should together provide an accurate factual account of the concern and action taken by the school. - The completed forms/records will be kept for the duration of the child's school career and where a child changes school the forms/records will be forwarded to the DSL at the new school within 5 days of the change of school.
+A receipt will be requested for the records, signed by the receiving school. - The information contained will be regarded as confidential.
 Any request for access to the information by non-Greenwich Safeguarding Children Partnership Agencies (e.g. Solicitor, investigating agent) will be referred to the Executive Co-Headteacher/Child Protection Designated Safeguarding Lead who is advised to seek legal advice before acting.